morphed

 April 21, 2026By Bilal Azhar

-Learn how to write better Seedance 2.0 prompts with shot labels, camera direction, audio cues, and reference workflows.
-Includes prompt examples you can actually use.
+Learn how to write better Seedance 2.0 prompts with shot labels, camera direction, audio cues, reference workflows, settings, and copy-paste examples.

 Most bad Seedance outputs are not caused by the model.
 They are caused by prompts that describe a static image instead of a moving scene.